Hands on: Fujifilm X-T4 review

 The Fujifilm X-T3 is an excellent little video camera, at least in terms of quality, but it lacks the IBIS and articulating screen that would have made it a great one – and this is where the X-T4 shines.

-By adding those features the X-T4 really is taking the video fight to the Panasonic GH5, and it hasn't stopped there either.
-Fujifilm has also several other little video features that elevate it to true hybrid all-rounder status.
+By adding those features the X-T4 really is taking the video fight to the Panasonic GH5, and it hasn't stopped there either; it has several other new video features that elevate it to true hybrid all-rounder status.

-On a usability level, the X-T4's video and stills modes are more clearly separated thanks to that new 'still / movie' sub-dial and also a separate 'Q' menu (short for 'quick' menu) for movies.
+On a usability level, the X-T4's video and stills modes are more clearly separated thanks to that new 'still / movie' sub-dial, and also a separate 'Q' menu (short for 'quick') for movies.
 This lets you keep your settings for both modes truly separate, which is great if you need to regularly switch between the two at an event.

 We'll need a lot more time to test out the X-T4's video powers, although the face tracking certainly seemed as reliable as its predecessor during our quick handheld vlogging test.
-One question all of this does raise, though, is where does this leave the X-H series?
-Fujifilm insists the X-H series isn't dead yet, but the X-T4 certainly inherits much of what made it a strong, video-focused alternative to the X-T series.
+One question all of this does raise, though, is where it leaves the X-H series.
+Fujifilm insists the X-H series isn't dead yet, but the X-T4 certainly inherits much of what made it a strong, video-focused alternative to the X-T range.

 Early verdict

-The Fujifilm X-T4 is the natural evolution of the X-T series, but it’s evolved into a space that is more hotly contested than a jalapeño eating contest.
+The Fujifilm X-T4 is the natural evolution of the X-T series, but it’s evolved into a space that's more hotly contested than a jalapeño eating contest.

-So who is the X-T4 for?
+So who is it for?
 If you’re after a stylish mirrorless system that’s equally adept at taking stills and shooting video, there’s no doubt it’s a highly compelling new option.

-That said, it doesn’t offer quite the array of stills shooting modes available on something like the Olympus OM-D E-M1 Mark III, nor is it likely to match the high ISO performance of a full-frame camera like the Nikon Z6.
+That said, it doesn’t offer quite the array of stills shooting modes as something like the Olympus OM-D E-M1 Mark III, nor is it likely to match the high-ISO performance of a full-frame camera like the Nikon Z6.

-Stills photographers (particularly landscape shooters or anyone who mostly does tripod-based shooting) will also almost certainly find better value in the existing Fujifilm X-T3, which has the same sensor and processor.
+Stills photographers (particularly landscape shooters or anyone who mostly does tripod-based shooting), meanwhile, will almost certainly find better value in the existing Fujifilm X-T3, which has the same sensor and processor.

 Still, it’s hard to think of many all-rounders that can match the X-T4’s combination of stills quality, video powers, style and handling.
 We’ll let you know if it’s a pound-for-pound mirrorless champion in our full review very soon.